 A schedule simply means letting children know what to expect and when.
 This doesn’t need to be a schedule minute by minute, but rather an order of events with a somewhat flexible time frame.
 Because, lets be real, there are days when the most organized plans go right out the window.

-When making schedules I suggest visual charts with pictures for younger children and breaking the day down into morning, afternoon, and evening.
+When making schedules, use visual charts with pictures for younger children and break the day down into morning, afternoon, and evening.
 You can also do more of a now and next schedule.
 For example: “Now we are going to get dressed next we will brush teeth.”
 Within these schedules, parents can offer limited choices that can decrease power struggles and meltdowns.
 For example a limited choice would be the following: “You can wear these pants or these shorts,” or for breakfast, “You can have cereal or oatmeal.”

 When creating schedules for older children you may have to explore to figure out what works.
 Some families prefer use of white boards or paper calendars assigning different colors to different members.
 Others may be more tech savy and can utilize electronic calendars that sync to one another or use of mobile devices.
 What is most important is that there is communication between family members.
 There should be a good balance between activities with friends, quality family time, screens, downtime, and responsibilities (around home or work).

-It seems to me that parents get overwhelmed with the idea of schedules and often make an assumption that this means the day needs to be busy and full of fun events that are focused on child enjoyment.
+Parents can get overwhelmed with the idea of schedules.
+Often, they make an assumption that a schedule means the day needs to be busy and full of fun events that are focused on child enjoyment.
 This just isn’t so.
 In fact kiddos need some downtime too.
-Over-scheduling can make for disaster… both child and parent alike.
+Over-scheduling can make for disaster… for both the child and parents.

 You have the ability to make this summer great, but great things typically do not just happen without some effort.
 Learn from the past.
 Set realistic expectations based on knowing yourself and your kiddos.
-Also check back for more scheduling tips over the course of the month.
-Lastly, enjoy…it is summer after all.
+Most importantly, enjoy…it is summer after all.